 Jurgen Goossens teaches constitutional and administrative law courses.
 He has a particular expertise in comparative constitutional and administrative law and holds a Senior Qualification Education (SKO).
 He is regularly involved in educational innovation projects.

-Goossens teaches the bachelor courses 'Introduction to Constitutional Law', 'Legal protection against the government', and the master course 'Enforcement Law'.
+Goossens teaches the bachelor courses 'Introduction to Constitutional Law' and 'Legal protection against the government', as well as the master courses 'The executive branch' and 'Advanced Constitutional and Administrative Law'.